IELTS or TOEFL: Which one is better For USA?

 IELTS vs. TOEFL, What is a good academic score?

 For entrance to several overseas colleges, a strong GPA is necessary.
 Now, the issue of what constitutes "good" comes up.
 Indeed, it varies from nation to nation and from university to university.
-In the USA, the majority of the prestigious institutions like Harvard, Yale, Princeton, and Stanford admitted applicants with a minimum score of 7.
+In the USA, the majority of the top colleges like Harvard, Yale, Princeton, and Stanford admitted applicants with a minimum score of 7.
 It is possible to raise it to 7.5 for MIT and even to 8.5 for Columbia.
 However, if a student receives a 7, the majority of colleges will accept.

 Why TOEFL is More Popular Among US Universities?